SiebertT/EnterpriseLinux2017/report/Task 04 DHCP/cheat-sheet DHCP.md

 dhcp_global_domain_name: avalon.lan  // specifies the global domain name as 'avalon.lan'

-dhcp_global_domain_name_servers: // specifies the global DNS serves by IP, this is pu001 and pu002's IP
+dhcp_global_domain_name_servers: // specifies the global DNS serves by IP, this is to access the internet outside of the network, for this we use the Google DNSes
-  - 192.0.2.10
+  - 8.8.8.8
-  - 192.0.2.11
+  - 8.8.4.4

 dhcp_subnets: // specifies the subnets available to the DHCP server
   - ip: 172.16.0.0
     netmask: 255.255.0.0 // range of 172.16.0.1 -> 172.16.255.254 overall
+	  domain_name_servers: // DNS servers for the internal network, pu001 and pu002
+	    - 192.0.2.10
+	    - 192.0.2.11
     max_lease_time: 43200 // lease time for provided IPs
-    hosts: // statically specify the interface with provided MAC address to be given the specified IP
-      - name: enp0s3
-        mac: '08:00:27:85:03:66'
-        ip: 172.16.128.2
-        default_lease_time: 43200
-    pools: // pool of IPs that can be dynamically allocated to interfaces
+    pools:
       - default_lease_time: 14400
         range_begin: 172.16.192.1
         range_end: 172.16.255.253
         allow: unknown-clients

 dhcp_hosts: // pinpoints the static DHCP allocation for the specified interface
   - name: cl1